Flying Scotsman (railway service)

 The Flying Scotsman is an express passenger train service that operates between Edinburgh and London, the capitals of Scotland and England, respectively, via the East Coast Main Line.
 The service began in 1862 as the Special Scotch Express until it was officially adopted in 1924.
-It is currently operated by London North Eastern Railway.
+It is currently operated by London North Eastern Railway and is one of the oldest continuously operating named railway services in the world.